ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 Jiāng Chéng was also surprised.
 Then, he remembered what Lán WàngJī said earlier: ‘He will only recall the recent events.’

-He had remembered something, but not everything, at least for the time being.
+He had remembered a few things, but not everything, for now.
 Therefore, his attitude was still friendly.

 This friendliness, however, would last only for one day.
 After today, it wouldn’t happen again.